 - Bloggers writing about topics like art, travel, fashion, food, or lifestyle

-- Vloggers or content creators
+- Vloggers, podcasters, or other content creators

 - Visual artists, such as animators, painters, and illustrators